zeespogeira/ADS-HouseOfThings/README.md

     - By using this pattern we enforce that all the readings are stored in a single object and we can react to the "new reading" by notifying all the "sensor reading dependants".

 - **Implementation**
     - To implement this pattern we created a class HubProvider, that has a static SensorReadingsHub that can only be instantiated once.
-To garanteed that that's true we have a methos getReadingHub() that checks if the hub was already instantiated, and if it was returns it.
+To garanteed that that's true we have a method getReadingHub() that checks if the hub was already instantiated, and if it was returns it.
      - Then in our main class we instantiate a SensorReadingsHub that calls the HubProvider method getReadingHub().

 - **Consequences**
-    - As a consequence of the use of this pattern, we can only have a hub for sensor readings.
+    - As a consequence of the use of this pattern, we can only have one hub for sensor readings.

 #### 3.2.1.1.
 Observer
-- Problem
+- **Problem in Context**
     - How can we make sure that when a Sensor publishes a reading all the "sensor dependants" act accordingly?
 - Pattern description
     - The pattern defines a mechanism to notify multiple objects about events that happen on the observed object.